Dr Paul Webster

 - 2001: Makin-Foster Prize for History, Peterhouse, University of Cambridge

 2017 - Thomas Becket Lecture - Canterbury Christ Church University: "St Thomas Guard my Realm": Becket's Shrine, The King and the Politics of Sanctity

 I offer the following Part Two modules:

-I contribute to teaching the following Part One module:
+I contribute to the following Part One modules: